 Booking a table

 If you wish to book a table at the awards dinner on Thursday 12 September (NOTE: a Thursday this year) and/or donate a prize to the raffle, please contact Phillippa O’Shea, Administration Manager, at Phillippa@rfg.org.uk

 Booking a room

 If you are planning on attending the Awards Dinner and staying overnight we advise that you book your room as soon as possible, as we have a limited allocation of rooms and once our allocation is taken up we cannot guarantee that there will be any rooms available as this is very popular venue.
 Please see the booking details below and make sure you quote our reference RAIL110919.

-Guests are to call the in-house reservations team between the hours of 0800-1600 on Tel: 01494 545504 to book one of the contracted bedrooms.
-Card details will be taken at the time of booking to confirm the bedrooms, guests are to quote AWAR110918 when calling to book one of the bedrooms.
+Guests are to call the in-house reservations team from 0800-1600 on Tel: 01494 545504 to book one of the contracted bedrooms.
+Card details will be taken at the time of booking to confirm the bedrooms.